Feeds:

 Archive for the ‘AWS’ Category

-How it Works
+How It Works

 #!/bin/bash

-if ! command -v aws > /dev/null 2>&1; then
+if ! command -v aws >/dev/null 2>&1; then

-echo "AWS CLI is not installed.
-Please install it and try again."
+echo "Error: AWS CLI is not installed.
+Please install it and configure your credentials."

 exit 1